Rory Stewart: Television

-Podcasts
+Podcasts and radio

-Stewart hosted the BBC Radio 4 Podcast The Long History Of Argument, where he discussed the history of debates.

 In March 2022, Stewart launched a podcast, The Rest Is Politics, with the former Labour Party communications director Alastair Campbell.
 The pair discuss current political news stories.
+They also host Leading, an interview podcast.

+Beginning in 2022, Stewart has hosted the BBC Radio 4 series The Long History of....
+In July 2022, he hosted The Long History of...
+Argument, where he discussed the history of debates.
+In July 2024, he hosted The Long History of...
+Ignorance, on the topic of ignorance and knowledge.
+In August 2025, he hosted The Long History of...
+Heroism, on the idea of the hero.

 Academic, nonprofit, and advisory work

 Non-profit work

 In late 2005, Stewart set up the Turquoise Mountain Foundation in Afghanistan, a human development NGO established by King Charles III and Hamid Karzai.
 For this role he relocated to Kabul for the next three years, working to restore historic buildings in its old city, managing its finances, installing water supply, electricity, and establishing a clinic, a school and an institute for traditional crafts.
 Stewart stepped down as executive chairman of the Turquoise Mountain Foundation in May 2010.
 Stewart also served for a time on the board of governors of the International Development Research Centre of Canada.

 In 2021, Stewart and his family moved to Jordan for two years to work for the Turquoise Mountain Foundation, setting up a project to restore a Roman site near the Golan Heights to create employment in the area.
 During this time, Stewart was also travelling to Yale University for lecture commitments.

 In August 2022, GiveDirectly announced that Stewart would be president of the organisation.